Mohd-Mursaleen/Contento/README.md

+This project was created as a learning exercise to understand how multiple AI agents work together through orchestration.
+It demonstrates the coordination between different specialized agents (Research and Writer) and how they can be orchestrated to create a cohesive content creation pipeline, providing insights into multi-agent system architecture and workflow management.

 # Content Creation Pipeline MVP

 A simple but robust MVP implementation of an AI-powered content creation pipeline using multi-agent architecture.